harshita214/Anchor/README.md

 ### Behind the Scenes
 - Events flow to Confluent Cloud (presence, calls, location, time)
-- Backend synthesizes context: "You're at home with Anna.
+- Backend synthesizes context using Gemini: "You're at home with Anna.
 It's afternoon."
-- Voice is generated and played
+- Text explanation is displayed on screen
 - All data is stored permanently for replay and continuity

 ## Event Types